saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 ### Architecture

-After this little introduction, let's explore how its current architecture is built.
 Like explained earlier, the main language for the test suite is Shell script.
 This is a high-level language, available on multiple platforms and with a simple syntax if we consider the POSIX-compatible subset.